polterabyte/InventoryCtrl_2/.qoder/repowiki/en/content/Directory Structure Breakdown.md

 2. **New Frontend Feature**: Add a new service in `src/Inventory.Web.Client/Services/` that implements the appropriate interface from `Inventory.Shared/Interfaces/`
 3. **New Shared Type**: Add new models or DTOs to `src/Inventory.Shared/` to ensure both client and server have access
 4. **Database Changes**: Use Entity Framework migrations in `src/Inventory.API/Migrations/` for schema modifications
+5. **New UI Component**: Create components in `src/Inventory.UI/` following the standardized architecture and inherit from `LocalizedComponentBase` for multilingual support

 ### Modifying Existing Functionality
 When modifying existing features, consider the impact across layers: